Ferrovie dello Stato Italiane: 1986–present

 The newly born Ferrovie dello Stato underwent major structural transformations between 1986 and 1992.
 The workforce was reduced to half: from 216,310 employees in 1988 to 112,018 in 1999.
-Divisions were created to rationalize the management.
+Divisions were created to rationalise the management.

 The organisation was converted from a government agency to a state-owned enterprise in 1992 with the creation of the new Ferrovie dello Stato SpA, a joint-stock company, following a European guideline.
-However, it was not privatized: it remained fully owned by the Italian Government.
+However, it was not privatised: it remained fully owned by the Italian Government.

 On 1 June 2000, the company's two main divisions, service and infrastructure, were separated and two different independent companies were created: Trenitalia, responsible for transport service, and Rete Ferroviaria Italiana, responsible for the management of the rail infrastructure.
 Both companies were still subsidiaries of Ferrovie dello Stato Holding SpA.

-In 2011 Ferrovie dello Stato Italiane bought the German Netinera.

-In July 2016 Busitalia (part of Ferrovie dello Stato Italiane) purchased the Dutch company Qbuzz.
-In February 2017 Trenitalia bought from National Express the British train operating company c2c.
-In September 2017, an agreement to buy 100% of TrainOSE (the Greek railways) for €45 million was signed.
+In 2011, Ferrovie dello Stato Italiane bought the German Netinera.
+In July 2016, Busitalia (part of Ferrovie dello Stato Italiane) purchased the Dutch company Qbuzz.
+In February 2017, Trenitalia bought the British train operating company c2c from National Express.
+In September 2017, an agreement to buy 100 percent of the Greek railways TrainOSE in exchange for was signed.